freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 363.1

 Run the script and enter values when the program is waiting.
-Lets see the final output.
+Let's see the final output.

 #### HINTS